Tobal 2: Development

 Like the first game, the characters in Tobal 2 were designed by Akira Toriyama.

 Tobal 2 was to be released in North America, with a planned launch date of March 7, 1998, but the release was cancelled.
 It would have been the sixth and last title to be part of Square's publishing deal with Sony Computer Entertainment America; the companies instead opted to release Einhänder.
 According to a Square official, the game was not localized due to the disappointing sales of Tobal No. 1, and the assumption that most of the people who did buy it only did so for the included playable demo of Final Fantasy VII.
 Square also stated that because they were working on the translations for Final Fantasy VII and Bushido Blade, they lacked the time and resources to translate a text-heavy game like Tobal 2, and their publishing deal with Sony prohibited them from contracting translations of their games to third-party companies.
 However, according to a feature in the February 2006 issue of Official U.S. PlayStation Magazine, Square representatives claimed that the game was not released because the PlayStation's limited memory prevented the English dialogue from fitting in the game's text boxes.
 A fan translation was completed little more than three years prior to Square's official statement.

 The Tobal 2 Original Sound Track was scored by Takayuki Nakamura.
 Like the soundtrack for the game's predecessor, it includes a fusion of many different styles such as jazz, funk, and rock and roll.
-When asked in an interview concerning the soundtrack who he was most influenced by, Nakamura stated "...the music styles of Chick Corea, Herbie Hancock and Jeff Beck."
+Nakamura's music was influenced by Chick Corea, Herbie Hancock and Jeff Beck.
 The 20 track CD was released by DigiCube on April 21, 1997, in Japan.

 According to Ken Kutaragi, when tested with a "performance analyzer" which Sony's engineers had developed to test how much of the PlayStation's potential a piece of software uses, Tobal 2 was shown to use 90%, while every other PlayStation game released up until that point measured at 50% or less.

 Reception

-Reviewing the game as an import, American video game website GameSpot gave Tobal 2 an 8.1/10, finding that it is superior to Tobal No. 1 in every aspect and makes for "a great diversion from the norm."
-However, the website said that it has no chance of competing with more popular fighting series such as Tekken and Mortal Kombat.
+Reviewing the game as an import, American video game website GameSpot gave Tobal 2 an 8.1/10, finding it superior to Tobal No. 1, but also said that it has no chance of competing with more popular fighting series such as Tekken and Mortal Kombat.

 Tobal 2 sold over 318,000 copies in Japan in 1997, making it the 31st best selling game of the year.
 In 2000, Tobal 2 was ranked number 50 on Weekly Famitsu's 100 best PlayStation games of all time.